ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 > var currentResults = sessionsBundle.DoAndReturnPerSitePerPinResults(sessionInfo => sessionInfo.MeasureVoltageAndCurrent().Item2)
 > ```

-The `MeasureAndPublishCurrent`, `MeasureAndPublishVoltage` and `PublishResults` methods publish the measurement results using the name of the first pin in the ganged pin group, which corresponds to the leader channel.
+The `MeasureAndPublishCurrent`, `MeasureAndPublishVoltage` and `PublishResults` methods publish measurement results using the name of the first pin in the ganged pin group, which corresponds to the leader channel.
 When working with ganged pin groups, specify the leader pin name in the Pin field of related tests in the Test tab of the calling TestStand step.

 > [!NOTE]
 > While the TestStand Semiconductor Module (TSM) allows values to be published by pin group name, TSM requires separate values for each of the pins within the pin group.
 For ganged pins, results are returned for the pin group as a combined value across all pins.
 As a result, publishing individual pin results is not meaningful.
 Instead, only publish the combined result across the ganged pins.

 > [!TIP]
-> If you do not want to associate the published data with a pin, you can extract the data from the `PinSiteData` object by the ganged pin group name, using the `ExtractPin` method, and then only publish the returned `SiteData` object without associating it with any pin(s) by passing it to the `PublishResults` method.
+> If you do not want to associate the published data with a pin, you can extract the data from the PinSiteData object by using the ganged pin group name as follows:
+>   1. Use the `ExtractPin` method to retrieve the data for the ganged pin group..
+>   2. Publish only the returned `SiteData` object.
+>   3. Pass the `SiteData` object to the `PublishResults` method and do not specify the pin parameter to avoid associating the results with a pin.
 >
 > ```cs
 > var results = dcPower.MeasureCurrent();